 Like flies to honey, the accidental dropping of food from the table could have some disastrous results if your pup is not properly trained.
 If your dog has been instilled good basic obedience, you will not have to worry about him/her racing for dropped food, barking at other dogs, begging, whining, or becoming rambunctious, especially beneath a table filled with glassware.
 Part of our Holiday Barn Pet Resorts Dog Training objective is the development of good impulse control.
 Good impulse control will kick-in to help your dog resist those things that would normally be enticing… dropped food, other dogs, or squirrels!

 Like Mom always said, “Wash up” before mealtime

 You wouldn’t go out in public without cleaning up (I hope!), and Fido shouldn’t either.
 Even for the most zealous dog lover, smelling “dog” while eating isn’t very pleasant.
 Loose shed hair floating through the air is a little gross too, so a good brushing beforehand is a good idea.
 Make sure your dog doesn’t smell bad, and make sure he is current on his flea meds.

 It just makes good sense

 If you notice that your dog does seem a little impatient while dining, take him away from the area for a little walk.
 He may have to go potty.
-Or, maybe he just needs a little “time-out” … just like your little human when they start squirming at the table.
+Or, maybe he just needs a little “time-out”, just like your little human when they begin squirming at the table.
 Also, this is one of those times when retractable leashes are not advisable.
-You should have complete control of your dog, and these types of leashes are not adequate to do so.
+You should have complete control of your dog, and retractable leashes are not adequate to do so.
 A good 4 – 5-foot standard leash is best.